newville/wxmplot/doc/comparisons.rst

 to do more than simple line plots.

 I find the quality of the Line plots to be somewhat worse than the plots made with matplotlib (including wxmplot).
-Being not very familiar with `pyqtgraph`, I am not certain how to adjust things like margins and the sizes of markers and text, so I am willing to call some of these things a matter of taste and say they probably can be improved....
+The text is hard to read.
+Being not very familiar with `pyqtgraph`, I am not certain how to adjust things like margins and the sizes of markers and text, so I am willing to call some of these things a matter of taste and say they might be possible to improve.

-Well, except for one important point.
-It seems that `pyqtgraph` does not really expect axes to be labeled.
-There seems to be no simple methods for adding such labels, and very few of their examples show labeled axes or even legends identifying traces.
-This is sort of surprising and should be a show-stopper for any scientist displaying data.
-Plots without labeled axes should not be tolerated, even from 1st year college students, even for plots where the context of the plot would make those axes obvious to many people interpreting the plot.
-Scientific plots always require labeled axes.
-Pyqtgraph has a large number of examples with no labels, and makes setting labels very difficult.
-Unless this is fixed, we must conclude that `pyqtgraph` is suitable for displaying graphical images, but it is not a tool that should be tolerated for displaying scientific data.

 Comparison with PyQtGraph/PythonGUIs